Liar (Eskimo Joe song)

 "Liar" is a song by Australian band, Eskimo Joe, released in March 2002 as the fourth and final single from their debut album Girl as a double A side, with the re-released single, "Who Sold Her Out".
 The single peaked at number 94 on the ARIA charts.

-The video for the "Liar" was directed by Nash Edgerton, and was nominated for ARIA Award for Best Video at the ARIA Music Awards of 2002.
+The video for the "Liar" was directed by Nash Edgerton, and was nominated for Best Video at the ARIA Music Awards of 2002.